Avs-Pavan/AndriodNotesAppCleanArchitecture/README.md

 - Hilt for dependency injection.
 - Room DB for local data storage.
-- ViewModel and LiveData for UI-related data management.
+- ViewModel, State, Flow for UI-related data management.

 Make sure to check the individual module's build.gradle files for a comprehensive list of dependencies.